JohnTheSixth/aceable-user-api/README.md

 This will install all the project dependencies.

-## Starting the Server
+## Starting the Database

-It is worth noting that if you are running the API for the first time, the `mongodb-memory-server` package needs to download the Mongo binaries.
-This can cause the app startup to be delayed.
+It is worth noting that if you are running the API for the first time, the `mongodb-memory-server` package needs to download the latest Mongo binaries.
+Running the API server without these binaries installed can cause the API to start without a database connection (yay async!).

 A script has been provided to mitigate this.
-To download the binaries without starting the express server, make sure you are connected to the internet and then run the following:
+To download the binaries without starting the Express server, make sure you are connected to the internet and then run the following:

 ```